RoCourseNet: Distributionally Robust Training of a Prediction Aware Recourse Model: Experimental Evaluation

-Finally, we use three metrics to evaluate a CF explanation: (i) \emph{Validity} is defined as the fraction of valid CF examples on the original model $\theta_f$. (ii) \emph{Robust validity} is defined as the fraction of valid CF examples on a \emph{shifted} predictive model $\theta'_f$.
-We calculate the robust validity on all possible shifted models. (iii) \emph{Proximity} is defined as the $l_1$ distance between the input and the CF example.
-We report the aggregated results of each subset over the entire dataset (see Table~\ref{tab:cf}).
+Finally, we use three metrics to evaluate a CF explanation: (i) \emph{Validity} is the fraction of valid CF examples on the original model $f(.;\theta)$. (ii) \emph{Robust validity} is the fraction of robustly valid CF examples on a \emph{shifted} predictive model $f(.;\theta')$.
+We calculate the robust validity on all possible shifted models (as described above). (iii) \emph{Proximity} is the $l_1$ distance between the input and the CF example.
+We report the averaged results across all subsets $\mathcal{D}_{all}$ (see Table~\ref{tab:cf}).